 The 2019 spring wildlife survey at Redwood Valley did not disappoint.
 With the bluebells in full bloom, leaves bursting out and the birds filling the air with song, just being there was a joy.
-But with only two days available we had work to do.

-With the low undergrowth just taking off, many species present were yet to begin nesting.
+In early May, with the low undergrowth just taking off, many species present were yet to begin nesting.
 These included the visiting warblers — the blackcaps with their chaotic and complex song, the omnipresent chiffchaffing chiffchaffs, and willow warblers welcoming the sun with their happy cascade.
 The goldcrests had undoubtedly begun building high in the conifers, with their feeble little song seeming to follow us as we walked along the stream past the yurts.

 Up in the ancient oaks tawny owls, jackdaws and stock doves, with plenty of nest holes to go around, provided their own evocative sounds, with nesting for them well underway.